Vietnam.vn - Nền tảng quảng bá Việt Nam

 Quốc lộ 19: Thi công ì ạch, ảnh hưởng dân sinh - Ảnh 1.

 In early October 2023, on the project route through Gia Lai province, reporters from the Nguoi Lao Dong Newspaper recorded many sections under construction.
-In particular, on the road section about 20 km from the center of Dak Doa district to Mang Yang district, the construction site was still in disarray but there was no sign of workers, there were some machines but they were not working.
+In particular, on the road section about 20 km from the center of Dak Doa district to Mang Yang district, the construction site was still messy but there was no sign of workers, there were some machines but they were not working.
 At some bridges, there were only people setting up tents to watch over the steel but no construction workers.

-On this section of the road, the gravel dumped on both sides of the road has been washed away by rainwater, creating deep ditches.
+On this road, the gravel dumped on both sides of the road has been washed away by rainwater, creating deep ditches.
 Some locations have been built with drainage pipes nearly 1 meter higher than the old road surface, forcing people on both sides of the road to use wooden poles and iron plates to build walkways.
 Every time it rains heavily, rocks and soil flow into people's houses, causing great damage to property.

-Mr. Phan Tan Quoc (residing in Tan Binh commune, Dak Doa district, Gia Lai province) said that the drainage culvert is nearly 1 meter higher than the old road surface, causing his mechanical shop to have no customers, making it difficult for his family to go in and out of the house.
+Mr. Phan Tan Quoc (residing in Tan Binh commune, Dak Doa district, Gia Lai province) said the drainage culvert is nearly 1 meter higher than the old road surface, causing his mechanic shop to have no customers, making it difficult for his family to go in and out of the house.
 "It's dusty in the dry season, and water flows everywhere in the rainy season.
 The project has not progressed for 2 years, I don't know how long we will have to suffer because of this road" - Mr. Quoc was upset.

 According to the People's Committee of KDang Commune, Dak Doa District, people have repeatedly complained that the construction of National Highway 19 caused rocks and soil to flow into houses, causing damage to property and crops.
 The local government has sent three documents requesting Project Management Board 2 and the construction unit to pay support to affected households.
 However, for more than a year, Project Management Board 2 has not responded.
 The construction unit promised to pay support by July 20, 2023 at the latest, but has not yet done so.